MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The Evergreen distribution mode is recommended for most developers.
 In the _Evergreen_ distribution mode, the WebView2 Runtime is automatically updated on client machines.
 You can then distribute updates of your WebView2 app that use the latest WebView2 APIs, from the latest WebView2 SDK.

 Pros:
-*  The underlying web platform (WebView2 Runtime) updates automatically without additional effort from you.
+*  The underlying web platform (WebView2 Runtime) updates automatically without more effort from you.
 *  Less disk space is required for the WebView2 Runtime on client systems, because the WebView2 Runtime is shared by all WebView2 apps that are on the client.
 *  On eligible systems, binaries for Microsoft Edge and the Evergreen WebView2 Runtime are hard-linked together when they are on the same version.
 This linking provides benefits for disk footprint, memory, and performance.

 Cons:
 *  Your WebView2 app cannot specify that a particular version of the WebView2 Runtime is required.

-### The Fixed Version Runtime distribution mode
+### The Fixed Version runtime distribution mode

 In the _Fixed Version_ distribution mode, you package a specific version of the WebView2 Runtime together with your WebView2 app in your app package.
 The WebView2 Runtime that you package with your app is used only by your WebView2 app, not by any other apps on the client's machine.

 Pros:
-*  You have more control over WebView2 Runtime versioning.
+*  You have more control over versioning of the WebView2 Runtime.
 You know which WebView2 APIs are available to your app because you control which version of the WebView2 Runtime is available to your app.
 Your app doesn't need to test whether the latest APIs are present.

 Cons:
 *  You need to manage the WebView2 Runtime yourself.
 The WebView2 Runtime isn't automatically updated on clients, so to use the latest WebView2 APIs, you must periodically update your app together with the updated WebView2 Runtime.
 *  More disk space is required on the client, if there are multiple WebView2 apps installed.
-*  The Fixed Version WebView2 Runtime can't be installed by using an installer.
+*  The Fixed Version runtime can't be installed by using an installer.

 <!-- todo: Reduce duplication here with later in the article, eg the **Evergreen Bootstrapper** section here overlaps with the later "Online-only deployment" section. -->
 ## Understanding the options at the Runtime download page

-The [Download the WebView2 Runtime][Webview2Installer] section of the **Microsoft Edge WebView2** page provides several options for ensuring that the WebView2 Runtime is on client machines.
+The [Download the WebView2 Runtime][Webview2Installer] section of the **Microsoft Edge WebView2** page provides several options for distributing the WebView2 Runtime onto client machines.
 Understanding the options at this page provides a good introduction, to help decide which approach you want to use.

 :::image type="complex" source="../media/runtime-distrib-options.png" alt-text="Options for distributing and updating the WebView2 Runtime" lightbox="../media/runtime-distrib-options.png":::
     Options for distributing and updating the WebView2 Runtime